protontypes/documents/README.md

 # Documents of protontypes

-Documents like project slides and funding applications if protontypes
+Documents such as project slides and funding applications for protontypes.